AbishSowrirajan/finleap/README.md

 ## steps to spin up the server
 - sudo docker-compose up

+## Testing is covered automatically when spin up the server using docker-compose up
+ - you can check the test results on terminal when docker image is built

 ## Please install Curl in linux machine or test from Postman

 ## sample Curl for Creating City